TharunPR/Traffic_light_controller_synthesis/README.md

 **Result:**

-The generic netlist of Traffic Light Controller has been created, and area, power reports have been tabulated and generated using Genus.
+&emsp;&emsp;The generic netlist of Traffic Light Controller has been created, and area, power reports have been tabulated and generated using Genus.